AutomationUser22/Cypress_Framework-BDD/README.md

 4. Github (To host the code on repo)
 5. AWS code build (To build and test the application/ No build required as testing website directly but can be done)
 6. Cypress cloud (To record all test execution related on cloud)
-7. Added AWS SNS notification as per build status.
+7. AWS SNS notification as per build status.
 Refer :- https://docs.aws.amazon.com/codebuild/latest/userguide/sample-build-notifications.html#sample-build-notifications-ref
+8. AWS S3 to store code artifacts in this case test result report.